TheDudeWithTheThing/livephotoalbum/README.md

   `npm install`

-  Next change the values in the conf.js file.
+  Next change the values in the conf.js file and then start her up!

   `node app.js`